ScaleUnlimited/flink-crawler/README.md

 ## Crawl State

 In Nutch, Bixo, and other Hadoop-based web crawlers the most popular way to maintain crawl state is in a sequence file.
-The start of each processing "loop" is a job that analyzes the this "crawl DB" to extract a set of URLs to be fetched, based on the fetch state, number of URLs per domain, target fetch duration, time since last fetch, summed scores of links pointing at a page, etc.
+The start of each processing "loop" is a job that analyzes the this "crawl DB" to extract a set of URLs to be fetched, based on the fetch state, number of URLs per domain, target fetch duration, time since last fetch, summed scores of links pointing at a page, etc. As part of this processing you also want to merge in any URLs extracted from contect that was fetched/parsed in the previous crawl loop, as well as merging in status updates for URLs that were fetched.

 Unfortunately this adds significant latency to the crawl, especially as the crawl DB grows in size.
-E.g. for a 500M page crawl, the crawl DB can wind up with 30B known URLs.
+E.g. for a 500M page crawl, the crawl DB can wind up with 30B known URLs (so 60x more "known" URLs than what have been fetched).
 And a typical crawl loop quickly runs out of URLs for most domains, leaving a handful of domains that slowly are fetched (due to politeness limitations).

+So for a continuous crawl, we need to maintain this crawl state such that we can:

+1. Add newly discovered URLs that haven't been seen before.
+1. Update the state of URLs that we've tried to fetch (result of request, time for next fetch, etc).
+1. Update the score of (unfetched only?)
+URLs based on scoring of pages that link to this page.
+1. Query to find the most interesting URLs to fetch for a given domain, given all of the above factors.
+1. Work well with Flink's [checkpoint](https://ci.apache.org/projects/flink/flink-docs-master/internals/stream_checkpointing.html) support.

-So for a continuous crawl, we need to maintain state such that we can continuously query to find the most interesting URLs to fetch, given all of the above factors (including politeness).
-This state needs to handle > 1B URLs/server, to scale to 10B+ on a 10 server cluster.
-And the state needs to work well with Flink's [checkpoint](https://ci.apache.org/projects/flink/flink-docs-master/internals/stream_checkpointing.html) support.
+The above solution needs to efficiently handle > 1B URLs/server, to scale to 10B+ on a 10 server cluster.

+I'm assuming we can quickly filter URLs based on per-domain politeness settings, separate from what we extracted from the crawl state (though we might want to send back information to the crawl state source about how much was filtered, as a way of avoiding sending too many URLs down the pipe).

 It's possible we could use Kafka to maintain "state" in a way that scales, but it would be nice to avoid adding another thick technology slice to the stack.